HydeZero/epub2txt/README.md

 ## USAGE

 Make a virtual environment with `python3 -m venv .venv --prompt epub2txt`.
-Then activate the environment with `.venv\Scripts\Activate.ps1` for Windows PowerShell, `.venv\Scripts\activate.bat` for Windows CMD, or `source .venv/bin/activate` for Linux
+Then activate the environment with `.venv\Scripts\Activate.ps1` for Windows PowerShell, `.venv\Scripts\activate.bat` for Windows CMD, or `source .venv/bin/activate` for Linux.

+Here is the help output for reference:

 ```
 epub2txt <epubfile> [-o <outputfile>] [-c]